m3thum09/m3thum09/README.md

 </div>

 <h3 align="center">A front end developer from Sri Lanka</h3>
 <h5 align="center">Hi my name is Methum Mandinu, I'm a 20 Y/O engineering technology student and web developer based in the western province of Sri Lanka.
 I'm currently learning web development to become a full stack developer through self learning.
-I've been focusing on react.js these days.
-And I like to share what I know with web development enthusiasts around the world on my github profile, so I'm glad you learn something from it.</h5>
+I've been focusing on<br> react.js these days.
+And I like to share what I know with web development enthusiasts around the world on my github<br> profile, so I'm glad you learn something from it.</h5>

 <hr>